-If you want to forget about the real world, role-playing games (RPGs) are the genre in which to invest.
+When the real world gets boring, role-playing games (RPGs) are the genre in which to invest.
 The clue is in the title.
-Anything that promises ‘role-playing’ is, more often than not, going to take you on an adventure that’s far more epic than anything you could do in your real life.
+Anything that promises ‘role-playing’ is, more often than not, going to take you on an epic adventure.
 Which is sad when you think about it…

 With all that said and done, here are the best RPGs of all-time.
 Or at least a selection that you should definitely make time to hunt down and play.
-And, once you’re done here, perhaps take a look at our best games list or our picks of best PS4 games or best Xbox One games.
+And, once you’re done here, perhaps take a look at our picks of best PS4 games, best PC Games or best Xbox One games.

 Dragon Age: Origins